-Shareholders in Holmen Aktiebolag (publ) are hereby invited to attend the Annual General Meeting at 3.00 pm CET on Tuesday 8 April 2014 in Vinterträdgården, Grand Hôtel (Stallgatan entrance), Stockholm, Sweden.
+Shareholders in Holmen Aktiebolag (publ) (corp. reg. no. 556001-3301) are hereby invited to attend the Annual General Meeting at 3.00 pm CET on Thursday 16 April 2015 in Vinterträdgården, Grand Hôtel (Royal entrance), Stallgatan 6, Stockholm, Sweden.

 Shareholders wishing to participate in the Meeting shall:

 be entered in the register of shareholders maintained by Euroclear Sweden AB on Friday 10 April 2015;

 give notice of participation by Friday 10 April 2015 at the latest, preferably before 5.00 pm CET, to Holmen AB, Group Legal Affairs, P O Box 5407, SE-114 84 Stockholm, Sweden, stating the number of assistants.
 Notice may also be given by telephone: +46 (0)8 666 21 11 or via the company’s website: www.holmen.com.

 Shareholders whose shares are registered under a nominee name must temporarily re-register them in their own names with Euroclear Sweden to be entitled to participate.
 Such re-registration must be completed by Friday 10 April 2015.
 This means that shareholders must notify their account operator of their intention well ahead of this date.
 Shareholders who wish to be represented by a proxy may obtain a proxy form from the company.
 A proxy form is also available on the company’s website: www.holmen.com.